How to Tile Around a Toilet

 Before you start tiling around the toilet, you should wait for the rest of the tiles to dry so that you can step on them without them moving around at all.

-The best way to tile around a toilet is to create an accurate paper template so that you have something to work off and know how the tiles will need to be cut.
+When tiling a bathroom the best way to tile around a toilet is to create an accurate paper template, so you have something to work off and know how the tiles will need to be cut.
 We will go over how to do this and provide more information in our step-by-step guide on 'how to tile a bathroom floor around a toilet' below.

 How to Tile Around a Toilet Yourself

-Below is a step-by-step guide on how to cut tiles around a toilet and how to install tiling around a toilet:
+Below is a step-by-step guide on how to cut tiles around a toilet.
+If you decide to hire a professional tiler, they may go about the project slightly differently due to their prior experience.

 Step 1

-Cut a piece of paper to the same size as your tiles
+Cut a piece of paper to the same size as your uncut tiles ready to use as a template.

 how to tile around a toilet step 1